flawnn/CSETodo/README.md

 This will start the development server with hot reload enabled.
 You can now make changes to the code and see the changes immediately in the browser.

 Optionally you can run `npm run build` to generate needed files for a production deployment.

+## Known Bugs

+❗ Using the App simultaneously on two devices isn't advised as they'll overwrite the encrypted data on the server with their own local state.
+Meaning, having changed a todo on one device, doesn't reflect on the other one until you refresh the page.
+Be aware of that

 ## License